 T.W.
 Lane Concord Buggy

-Thomas Warren Lane was born in Hampton NH on December 1, 1840 – he died January 3, 1935.
-Lane’s son – E. Lewis Lane joined the firm in 1886 eventually serving as manager.
+Thomas Warren Lane was born in Hampton NH on December 1, 1840 and he died January 3, 1935.
+He established the T. W. Lane carriage company in 1874.
+Lane’s son – E. Lewis Lane – joined the firm in 1886, eventually serving as manager.

-In 1880 the firm employed 20 workers who mage 420 carriages a year.
+In 1880 the firm employed 20 workers who made 420 carriages a year.

 Mr. Terry wanted to keep the carriage in Amesbury.
 For a period of time, it was on display with other vehicles in the barn of Margaret Rice.